 COMMONWEALTH OF AUSTRALIA

-Taxation Administration Act 1953I, Chris Jordan AO, Commissioner of Taxation, make this determination under section 370-5 of Schedule 1 to the Taxation Administration Act 1953 .
+Taxation Administration Act 1953I, Andrew England, Deputy Commissioner, Australian Taxation Office, make this determination under section 370-5 of Schedule 1 to the Taxation Administration Act 1953 .

 1. Name of determination

-This draft determination is the Taxation Administration (Remedial Power-Foreign Resident Capital Gains Withholding Tax) Determination 2017.
+This determination is the Taxation Administration (Remedial Power-Foreign Resident Capital Gains Withholding) Determination 2017.

 Each provision of this determination specified in column 1 of the table commences, or is taken to have commenced, in accordance with column 2 of the table.
 Any other statement in column 2 has effect according to its terms.

 | Column 1

 ||The first day this determination is no longer liable to be disallowed, or to be taken to have been disallowed, under section 42 of the Legislation Act 2003.